Lucas3Dspain/assets/full_assets/subcomponent-example/README.md

 #### Optimization & instancing
 Articulated assets come with a limitation – they cannot be both posed and instanced simultaneously.\
 This is due to the fact that when a parent prim is made instanceable, the child prims won't receive any edits.

+todo: rephrase this to explain exactly what the limitation is regarding instancing.
+SIGGRAPH 23 meeting.

 To address this limitation, a workaround can be employed, particularly when a few distinct poses are enough.